Previous dayApril 26, 2026Next day

 6.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 49 km NW of Toyah, Texas with origin time 21:20 UTC on April 26, 2026.
+The USGS recorded this magnitude 2.0 earthquake 49 km NW of Toyah, Texas at 21:20 UTC on April 26, 2026.
 Coming 13 hours after a magnitude 2.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 6.1 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 6.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 31.661°, -104.123°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26